Archive for the ‘active learning’ Category.

 All this and I still had to end only 1/3 of the way through malloc.

 So looking over my video after the fact, I felt confident that I had completely screwed everything up.
-But when I tabulated my student feedback, everything was pretty positive.
+But , everything was pretty positive.
 Most common negative feedback: too much material and too fast.
 I can’t say I disagree.

 Here’s the handouts, the powerpoint for the first part, the powerpoint for the second part.